The Art of Eight Limbs

 The night’s fights ended with two highly skilled opponents trading powerful blows.
 All around the ring, the crowd reached a deafening crescendo as the Thai supporters cheered for the victory of their local fighter.
 This was Thai culture in hot-blooded action, reflecting the strength, beauty and grit of the ancient traditions of the Muay Thai legacy.

-For more stories and photos, check out Asian Geographic Issue 121.
+For more stories and photos, download a digital copy of Asian Geographic Issue 121 here!
+And subscribe here!